 What is The Haven?

-The Haven of Transylvania County operates two shelters: The Haven Thomas House and the Haven Family House.
+Our facilities include two shelters: The Haven Thomas House and the Haven Family House:

 Who are the Homeless?